Radomir Antić: Real Madrid

 Real Madrid came calling in late March 1991 and Antić took over from club legend Alfredo Di Stéfano following los Merengues elimination from the European Cup by Oleg Romantsev's Spartak Moscow at the quarter-final stage.
-Di Stéfano had been on thin ice since the 1–0 league defeat in mid-March away to mid-table Logroñés (Real Madrid's third league loss in a row), but it was the 1–3 return leg quarter-final European Cup home loss against the Russians at the Santiago Bernabéu Stadium on 20 March 1991 that served as the last straw that prompted Di Stéfano's removal.
+Di Stéfano had been on thin ice since the 1–0 league defeat in mid-March away to mid-table Logroñés (Real Madrid's third league loss in a row), but it was the 1–3 return leg quarter-final European Cup home loss against the Russians at the Santiago Bernabéu on 20 March 1991 that served as the last straw that prompted Di Stéfano's removal.
 In La Liga, at the time, after 26 matches, the club occupied the seventh position in the standings.

 Used to winning major trophies, the royal club was in turmoil with Antić coming in as their third head coach of the season after John Toshack and Di Stéfano.